 The Director will determine the estimated value of the surplus property.
-This determination may be based upon the assessed value as set by the County Property Appraiser, staff recommendations or an appraisal prepared by an independent real estate appraiser acceptable to the County Lands Director.
+This determination may be based upon the assessed value as set by the County Property Appraiser, staff recommendations or an appraisal prepared by an independent real estate appraiser acceptable to the Director.

-Any determination as to the estimated value of surplus land must consider and evaluate the following:
+Determinations as to the estimated value of surplus land must consider and evaluate the following:

 - 1. Configuration of property

 - 2. Location

 - 3. Uplands/wetlands

 - 4. Environmental concerns

-- 5 Ability for parcel to be developed in accordance with applicable regulations
+- 5 Ability to develop the parcel in accordance with applicable regulations

 - 6. Current zoning on the parcel

 - 7. Encumbrances on title